 Button click animations

 There is one more little thing left.
 We still have to define the animation related to button presses, as when you press a button it’s zooms in and then goes back to it’s normal size.
 These animation has been defined in a separate xml file and called when needed.
 Create a file scale.xml in res/anim folder and paste the following code in it.

 That’s it, you are set to go.
 You can run the project in an emulator by clicking the Run button or you can install the generated apk and run it in a physical android device.
 The project will run perfectly in 5 inch screen (1280*720 resolution is perfect).
 Here are some screenshot obtained from running the app in Yu Yuphoria.

 This article is contributed by Syed Hassan Ashraf.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.